FormidableLabs/aws-lambda-serverless-reference/README.md

 All commands in this section should be run by AWS users with attached IAM groups provisioned by our support stack of `tf-${SERVICE_NAME}-${STAGE}-(admin|developer|ci)`.
 The configuration for this section is controlled by: [`serverless.yml`](./serverless.yml)

+> ⚠️ **Prod/Real World Warning**: This reference application deploys from local laptops for ease of instruction.
+However, our laptops are usually a different operating system than the target Lambda Linux execution environment.
+This is an issue for binary dependencies in `node_modules` which are OS-specific and zipped up and shipped with the Lambda application.
+>
+> Our reference application presently does not have binary dependencies, but as a best practice for a real world Lambda application, you should not package and deploy from a different OS than your target Lambda execution environment.
+This means if locally deploying using an appropriate Docker setup for packaging, or using a CI/CD system that matches the Lambda OS to package and deploy the application.

 ### Admin Deployment

 These actions are reserved for `-admin` users.